 Gentle 'Bing' is a one-year old lab/terrier mix -mostly lab.
 He is beautiful, kind and totally non-aggressive!
 He weighs about 50 pounds and is neutered, fully vetted and heartworm negative.
 His fur is jet-black and silky smooth, with a single white stripe that starts at his chin, widens across his chest and continues to his belly.

 He has shown absolutely no aggression towards people or other dogs, either in his current home, or during three weeks at a boarding facility, or prior to that when he stayed overnight at a vet's office.
-(The staff at his three-week boarding facility fell completely in love with him, and really hated to see him leave!)
+(He became a favorite with the boarding facility staff!)

 This poor young fellow was left completely alone for over a week in his Norcross apartment when the owner was evicted.